A nonconforming immersed finite element method for elliptic interface problems: Introduction

-New \textit{partially penalized immersed finite element} (PPIFE) methods are introduced in \cite{2015LinLinZhang, 2013ZhangTHESIS} to cope with the negative impacts caused by the discontinuity in IFE functions.
-In PPIFE schemes, penalization terms are added to IFE schemes which enables an enhance stability compared with classic IFE methods in the Galerkin formulation.
-The main idea of PPIFE arises from interior penalty discontinuous Galerkin (IPDG) methods \cite{2008Riviere}.
-However, in PPIFE methods, the stabilization terms are only added on interface edges compared to all interior edges for IPDG scheme \cite{2015LinYangZhang2}.
-With the enhanced stability enforced by the penalty over interface edges, these PPIFE schemes perform significantly better than classic IFE methods in the sense that errors around the interface are reduced notably and optimal convergence are observed in both $L^2$ and energy norms without deterioration on fine meshes.
-More importantly, \textit{a priori} optimal error estimates can be theoretically establish for these schemes provided that the solution space has piecewise $H^3$ regularity (see \cite{2015LinLinZhang}).
+New \textit{partially penalized immersed finite element} (PPIFE) methods are recently introduced in \cite{2015LinLinZhang, 2013ZhangTHESIS} to cope with the negative impacts caused by the discontinuity in IFE functions.
+In the new PPIFE scheme, the flux jump terms and penalty terms are added on the interface edges to ensure the consistency and the stability of the scheme.
+These PPIFE methods significantly improve the numerical approximation as the errors around the interface are reduced dramatically, and overall convergence rates are very stable in both energy and the $L^2$- norms.
+Moreover, it is theoretically proved that the PPIFE methods convergence optimally in energy norm provided that the exact solution is piecewise smooth \cite{2015LinLinZhang}.